tinymce/tinymce-docs/rtc/configuration.md

 ### Example using client connect and disconnect events with custom user details

-While all fields are provided to both `rtc_client_connected` and `rtc_client_disconnected` functions, this example shows only relevant fields need to be used.
+While all fields are provided to both `rtc_client_connected` and `rtc_client_disconnected` functions, this example only handles the relevant fields for each callback function.

 ```js
 const connectedUsers = {}